From Skirts To Militia Fatigues With Slogans In Between: How Naxal Terrorists Use Women To Hijack Cultures Of Local Communities

 "Shaeedon ke khoon se sanee hui laal jhanda

 Laal jhanda ooncha uthakar ladte ladte aage badhenge"

-The song is a worthy reminder of the crude slogans, nowhere as poetic and intense as the couplets above.
+The song is a worthy reminder of the crudeness of the slogans, nowhere as poetic and intense as the couplets above.

--- "You shall come in your senses when the red flag flutters"
+- "You shall come to your senses when the red flag flutters."